DamDam98/Xtern-Work-Sample/README.md

 # Xtern-Work-Sample
-work sample for the data science prompt, what a blast :)
+work sample for the data science prompt